Network 10: 1989–1994: Receivership and relaunch

-In 1989, Ten's ratings were in decline, so on 23 July 1989, recently recruited network boss Bob Shanks relaunched the network, re-branding it as 10 TV Australia, and introduced several new programs, including four new prime time game shows.
-However, by the end of 1989 the ratings had failed to improve and most of the new programs were cancelled, except for its Eyewitness News newscasts, Neighbours and E Street (debuting in late 1988).
+In 1989, Ten's ratings were in decline, so on 23 July 1989, recently recruited network boss Bob Shanks relaunched the network, re-branding it as 10 TV Australia, and introducing several new programs, including four new prime time game shows.
+However, by the end of 1989, the ratings failed to improve and most of the new programs were cancelled, except for its Eyewitness News bulletins, Neighbours and E Street (debuting in late 1988).

-Meanwhile, owners Northern Star Holdings were having financial and regulatory problems.
+Meanwhile, Northern Star Holdings were having financial and regulatory problems.
 The company was subject to an inquiry by the Australian Broadcasting Tribunal in relation to media ownership rules and had run into financial difficulties following the 1987 stock market crash two years earlier.
-On 1 September 1989, Northern Star Holdings announced a major restructure to pay off debts and help restore profitability.
-The proposals included selling off the network's three smaller stations; ADS Adelaide, NEW Perth and CTC Canberra to Charles Curran's Capital Television Group.
-The sale was complete on 27 October 1989, effectively splitting Northern Star's Network Ten in half.
+On 1 September 1989, Northern Star Holdings announced a major restructuring to pay off debts and help restore profitability.
+The proposals included selling off the network's three smaller stations (ADS in Adelaide, NEW in Perth and CTC in Canberra) to Charles Curran's Capital Television Group.
+The sale was completed on 27 October 1989, effectively splitting Northern Star's Network Ten in half.

-In September 1990, Northern Star filed for receivership and on 13 January 1991 at 8:30pm, the network was re-branded back to Network Ten with the first version of its famous ten watermark logo.
-The network entered liquidation in May 1991.
+In September 1990, Northern Star went into receivership and on 13 January 1991 at 8:30pm, the network was re-branded back to Network Ten with the first version of its famous ten watermark logo.
+The network was placed into liquidation by the New South Wales Rugby League in May 1991.
 In 1992, the network's flagship stations were sold to the Canadian-based Canwest media group, which held a controlling stake in the network until 2009.
 Also in 1992, the network commenced a strategy of targeting younger audiences.
 The Adelaide and Perth stations were re-acquired by the network in 1995.